SPM Linux

 SPM uses a simple and innovative method that unifies software building and package management

-sfdisk mkfs.vfat mkfs.btrfs sed gnunet
+gnunet mkfs.vfat mkfs.btrfs

 to build packages from source, these extra programs are required too: